 Otto uses internet technology to be in close proximity of their customers, this is so as to understand their needs and fulfill them.

 There are relevant offers, services and innovative technologies to ensure customers are served.
-Otto is among the first German retailer that recognized the importance of Internet in the retail industry as early as 1995.
+Otto is among the first German retailer that recognised the importance of Internet in the retail industry as early as 1995.
 And they went on to launch the first version of Germany’s largest online shop, otto.de

 The company has raised $1.8 M in funding over 3 rounds.
 Their latest funding round was raised on 1st June, 2022, from a seed round.